 Nothing ruins a cozy vibe faster than stepping onto an ice-cold floor.
 Rugs add warmth, sound absorption, and yes, personality.
 Even if you have carpet, layering a smaller rug adds dimension.

-Layering a rug over hardwood has helped me so much on cold mornings.
+From what I’ve gathered, layering a rug over hardwood is one of the easiest cold-morning fixes there is.
 Even a small runner on one side of the bed makes the whole space feel warmer.

 Rug Rules That Actually Help

-- Go bigger than you think: ideally the rug extends at least 18–24 inches beyond the sides of your bed.
+- Go bigger than you think.
+Ideally the rug extends at least 18 to 24 inches beyond the sides of your bed.

-- Runner magic: two slim runners on either side of the bed if space is tight.
+- Runner magic: two slim runners on either side of the bed work well if space is tight.

-- Textures to try: wool for warmth, shag for plushness, flatweave for low-maintenance (add a thick rug pad for extra cushioning).
+- Textures to try: wool for warmth, shag for plushness, flatweave for low-maintenance, with a thick rug pad for extra cushioning.

 Pattern-shy?
 Choose a subtle Persian or Moroccan-inspired design in muted colors.
 It hides everything and looks instantly collected.

-Your nightstand is prime real estate for routine upgrades.
-Keep only what calms you.
-Visual clutter = mental clutter, and we’re not doing that in winter.
+Your nightstand is prime real estate for little routine upgrades.
+Keep only what calms you, because visual clutter has a way of becoming mental clutter, and we’re not doing that this winter.

 The Calm Nightstand Checklist